staunchCFO/joke_generator/README.md

-# A Joke Generator application create with React, Custom Hooks and Styled Components
+## A Joke Generator application created with React, Custom Hooks and Styled Components